-- Korat cats are related to Siamese cats, however they are a much quieter breed than their distance relative.
+- Korat cats are related to Siamese cats, however they are a much quieter breed than their distant relative.
 However, this does not mean that they can’t express themselves.
 They love communicating with their humans and will make their feelings known through physical or verbal communication.

-- In Thailand the Korat cat is known as a symbol of good luck and prosperity.
+- In Thailand, the Korat cat is known as a symbol of good luck and prosperity.
 Thus, having a Korat cat in your home can be seen as a symbol of good luck and brilliant fortune.

 - They are super playful and outgoing pets and will bring loads of fun to family life.
-The particularly love interactive games, so it’s important that you invest time and energy into playing with them.
+They particularly love interactive games, so it’s important that you invest time and energy into playing with them.
 Because of this, they are a great pet for children and will delight in hours of fun.

 - Korat cats can take up to four years to develop their characteristic coat and eye color.
 (You know that famous blue-grey coat with silver tips and those stunning green eyes!)

 - They are a very old breed and have been around since the 14th century!
 That’s over 600 years of Korat cat history.

 - Every Korat cat in the world can be traced back to their ancestral roots in Thailand.
 As a breed, they have never been cross-bred and thus they all have a pure family lineage.

 - They are highly social and unlike other breeds of cats, are not okay with being left alone for many hours.